kartikcode/8W8L/scala/README.md

 # Algorithm implementation using Scala
 The above files contain solutions I scripted while learning Scala.
-The problems have been taken from the classic [S-99](http://aperiodic.net/phil/scala/s-99/) problemset.This contains some really cool stuff for you to practice (actually, learn) Scala.
+The problems have been taken from the classic [S-99](http://aperiodic.net/phil/scala/s-99/) problemset.This contains some really cool stuff for you to practice (actually, learn) Scala or some other language(it exists for almost all the languages).

 #### Note:
 I have only implemented the functions pertaining to the problems.
 You can either run it directly on some online IDE for Scala